Joseph Lubowitz was once considered a success story of addiction recovery. Unfortunately, now his testimony is marred by conspiracy and fraud.

 While disappointing, this story of fraudulent rehab activity is just one of many others coming to light.
 Both private and public health insurance companies are helping policyholders get high-quality treatment for their addictions, but there are still scams, unfortunately.

 If you or someone you know needs addiction treatment, don’t wait to get help.
-Call The Recovery Village Palm Beach today.
+Call The Recovery Village Palm Beach at Baptist Health today.
 We’re here to help you get the treatment you deserve to overcome addiction.

 Roebuck, Jeremy.
 “Once touted as a recovery success story, Philly rehab owner admits he illegally profited from others’ addictions.”
 The Philadelphia Inquirer, June 26, 2019.
 Accessed July 5, 2019.